mhkuu/cwi-2018-online/README.md

 This classifier, additional to length, checks if the (stemmed) word appears in the 1000 most frequently used words in a frequency list.
 - For English, the frequency list is compiled from the British National Corpus.
 We copied the list from List 1.2 on [this website](http://ucrel.lancs.ac.uk/bncfreq/flists.html).
 - For Spanish, the frequency list is compiled from the [Corpus de Referencia del Español Actual (CREA)](http://corpus.rae.es/lfrecuencias.html).
-- For German, the frequency list is compiled from [OpenSubtitles2016](http://opus.lingfil.uu.se/OpenSubtitles2016.php), using [this nice repository](https://github.com/hermitdave/FrequencyWords/).
+- For German and French, the frequency list is compiled from [OpenSubtitles2018](http://opus.lingfil.uu.se/OpenSubtitles2018.php), using [this nice repository](https://github.com/hermitdave/FrequencyWords/).

 ### Character n-gram-based